showlabor/CanvasScaleBug/README.md

 CanvasScaleBug
 ==============

-A demonstration of a bug with 2D hw acceleration.
+This demonstrates a bug with Android's 2D hw acceleration.